 iam.googleapis.com/cross-project-service-accounts

 If you are willing to accept the risk of disabling this feature, you can reduce your risk by disabling the service accounts that you are using across projects, then monitoring your Google Cloud environment for issues.
 If you see any issues, you can re-enable the service accounts.
-If you do not see any issues, then you might not have any Google Cloud resources that depend on a service account in a different project.
+If you don't see any issues, then you might not have any Google Cloud resources that depend on a service account in a different project.

 What's next